 Similar in meaning to David Emile Durkheim's term mechanical solidarity, collective solidarity or community solidarity refers to a state of social bonding or interdependency which rests on similarity of beliefs and values, shared activities, and ties of kinship and cooperation among members of a community.
-Mechanical solidarity is a term used by David Emile Durkheim to refer to a state of community bonding and rests on a similarity of beliefs and values, shared activities, and ties of kinship and cooperation.
+Mechanical solidarity is a term used by David Emile Durkheim to refer to a state of collective solidarity or community bonding.
 Emile Durkheim introduced the terms "mechanical solidarity" and "organic solidarity" as part of his theory of the development of societies in "The Division of Labour in Society" (1893).